PROJECT TRIO IS A PASSIONATE, HIGH ENERGY CHAMBER MUSIC ENSEMBLE COMPRISED OF THREE VIRTUOSIC COMPOSER/PERFORMERS FROM BROOKLYN, NEW YORK

 Blending their classical training with an eclectic taste in musical styles, PROJECT Trio has made an impact on audiences of all ages.
 Bursting onto the scene with their landmark videos, right out of the internet generation, PROJECT Trio is a musical experience defining a new level of entertainment!
 PROJECT Trio is a musical experience not to be missed....

 Since the inception of PROJECT Trio, Peter has taken on many roles, including CEO, manager, and community engagement director.
-He is especially passionate about education and outreach and has organized events for the Trio benefiting over 150,000 students on three continents in eleven countries and over 35 States.
-Peter also serves as the director of PROJECT: The Camp, a unique summer music festival founded in 2012 that focuses on modern chamber music, with an emphasis on ensemble, improvisation, composition, memorization, performance, and extended techniques.
-He is always active writing music for the Trio.
-His recent compositions include two pieces for trio and orchestra: Dr. Nick and an arrangement of Rossini’s William Tell Overture.
+He is especially passionate about education and outreach and has organized events for the Trio benefiting over 500,000 students on four continents in seventeen countries and over 40 States.
+Peter also serves as the director of PROJECT Trio: The Studio, a post graduate program in 21st century chamber music and entrepreneurship that focuses on performance, improvisation, composition, recording, video production, and exploring new business models.

 Peter received a Bachelor of Music degree from the Cleveland Institute of Music and a Master's Degree in Bass Performance from Rice University where he was a student of Paul Ellison.
-He lives with his wife in Brooklyn, NY.
+He lives with his wife and two daughters in Brooklyn, NY.

 Greg Pattillo is recognized throughout the world for his redefinition of the flute sound.
 Greg was lauded by the New York Times as "the best person in the world at what he does."
 His groundbreaking performance videos on Youtube, showcasing "beatbox flute", have been viewed more then 50 million times.